Bidhuri remarks row: Ali calls it 'hate speech', says could quit House if action not taken; Oppn rallies behind BSP MP | Politics

 - India

-Amid calls by several opposition parties for Bidhuri's suspension from Lok Sabha, Speaker Om Birla took ''serious note'' of Bidhuri's comments and warned him of ''strict action'' if such behaviour is repeated in the future.
+Amid calls by several opposition parties for Bidhuri's suspension from Lok Sabha, Speaker Birla took ''serious note'' of Bidhuri's comments and warned the Lok Sabha member from South Delhi of ''strict action'' if such behaviour was repeated in the future.

-Several opposition parties rallied behind Ali with Congress leaders Rahul Gandhi and party general secretary K C Venugopal visiting the BSP leader and expressing solidarity with him.
+Congress leaders Rahul Gandhi and party general secretary K C Venugopal visited the BSP leader and expressed solidarity with him.
 Later in a tweet, Gandhi posted pictures with Ali and said, ''Nafrat ke bazaar mein mohabbat ki dukaan (shop for spreading love in market of hate).''
-Congress' leader in Lok Sabha Adhir Ranjan Chowdhury, TMC's Aparupa Poddar, DMK's Kanimozhi and NCP leader Supriya Sule wrote to Birla over the issue and demand that the matter be sent to the privileges committee.
+Congress' leader in Lok Sabha Adhir Ranjan Chowdhury, TMC's Aparupa Poddar, DMK's Kanimozhi and NCP leader Supriya Sule wrote to Birla over the issue and demanded that the matter be sent to the privileges committee.

 A day after Bidhuri's remarks, Ali described these as ''hate speech'' and demanded the suspension of the ruling party's lawmaker from the House.